JasemDuncan/Smashing-Magazine/README.md

 # Smashing Magazine
- This is a project of cloning the Old Apple webpage from Internet archive as a part of practicing CSS from Odin Project.
+ This is a project meant to demonstrate visual heirarchy  through the use of heat map on the smashing magazine homepage.

 ![screenshot](./Assets/images/screenshot.png)
     This project was biult to demonstratate CSS gradients and CSS backgrounds